2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Vietnam Itinerary 3 Weeks

 Spending three weeks in Vietnam allows travelers to slow down and really enjoy themselves.
-Rather than adding any additional destinations, we would simply add an extra day to all of the stops of our outlined 2 weeks in Vietnam.
+Rather than adding any additional destinations, we would simply spend an extra day at each stop of our outlined 2 weeks in Vietnam.
 Therefore, our 3 weeks in Vietnam would look like this: Hanoi (6 nights), Halong Bay (2 nights), Hoi An (4 nights), Dalat (3 nights), Ho Chi Minh City (3 nights), Phu Quoc (3 nights).

 Vietnam Itinerary 4 Weeks

 Travelers who are lucky enough to have one month in Vietnam have a lot of options.
-A 1-month Vietnam Itinerary could include more destinations – or more time could be spent in one (or more) of the cities already mentioned.
+A 1-month Vietnam Itinerary could include more destinations – or additional time in the spots already mentioned.

-Because Vietnam is chaotic and can feel overwhelming, we would recommend spending a week to 10 days in the first destination to acclimate to the environment and a longer stay at a beach destination.
-A sample 4 Weeks in Vietnam Itinerary could look like this: Hanoi (10 nights), Halong Bay (2 nights), Hoi An (4 nights), Dalat (3 nights), HCMC (4 nights) and Phu Quoc (5 nights).
+Because Vietnam is chaotic and can feel overwhelming, we would recommend spending a week at your first destination to acclimate and a longer stay at a beach destination.
+A sample 4 Weeks in Vietnam Itinerary could look like this: Hanoi (7 nights), Halong Bay (2 nights), Hoi An (5 nights), Dalat (4 nights), HCMC (5 nights) and Phu Quoc (5 nights).

 Multi Country Vietnam Itineraries